 Given the infinite ways in which stormwater picks up pollutants and flows into rivers and the sea, its solution takes multiple initiatives that tackle the problem from different angles.
 Washington’s leaders have an opportunity to take important steps toward making low-impact development more widespread and serve as a model for other regions around the globe.

 State legislative leaders can look for ways to provide funding for stormwater management — especially for cost-effective low-impact development — that can stanch the flow of runoff.
 Further, the Department of Ecology is crafting a set of rules to specify where and how cities and counties should require the use of LID.
 If Ecology establishes robust standards that hasten widespread adoption of smart LID strategies, Puget Sound and the waterways that feed it could reap big benefits for a modest price.
 The Northwest could become a proving ground for LID technologies that can be applied internationally.

 The stormwater problem is only likely to worsen if the region’s population swells as projected to more than 5 million residents by 2020, roughly a 13 percent increase from today.

 “Time is not on our side,” said Tom Holz, a stormwater and LID expert who’s helping advise Ecology.
 “We may lose the battle just simply through dallying.”

 • ♦ •

 This report is by Sightline Institute and is used with permission.
-To view the original report, Curbing Stormwater Pollution, visit
+To view the original report, Curbing Stormwater Pollution, visit their website.

 Sightline Institute is a not-for-profit research and communication center — a think tank — based in Seattle, Washington.
 Founded in 1993 by Alan Durning, Sightline’s mission is to bring about sustainability, a healthy, lasting prosperity grounded in place.
 The Institute’s focus is Cascadia, or the Pacific Northwest.